-RYA Racing Department
+RYA Racing Rules Publications

-Under the umbrella of its Racing Charter, the RYA produces a range of guidance booklets and notes on the Racing Rules of Sailing and the organisation of racing.
-The documents shown here will be available early 2013 and will be updated and additional notes will be published as required.
+Under the umbrella of its Racing Charter, the RYA produces the following guidance booklets on the Racing Rules of Sailing.
 The guidance offered is the opinion of experts and is not a binding interpretation of the rules, nor will it be appropriate for all racing.